 Carp

 Have a read of our detailed guide to carp fishing around Victoria.
-When targeting carp standard baits such as corn, bread, maggots work great for carp here.
+When targeting carp, standard baits such as corn, bread, and maggots are highly effective.
 Using a simple running sinker rig with a pea-size sinker works great in this area.
 So, does suspending baits using a float.
 We have also fished well using unweighted baits.
 You can also target carp with hard body lures and soft plastics.
 This is a difficult technique that generally requires sight casting.
-Which means spotting a nearby carp and casting right in there are and working the lure of plastic slowly hoping they will strike.
+This means spotting a nearby carp and casting right into the area, working the plastic lure slowly, and hoping they will strike.
 It’s tough but very rewarding when you catch a carp using this method.
-Most however will stick to targeting them with bait.
+Most, however, will stick to targeting them with bait.

 For rod selection, a 3-5 kilo rod coupled with a 4000 size reel is very suitable.
-You could even fish a little heavier with rods designed for snapper that are generally 4-7 kilo 7 foot in length.
+You could even fish a little heavier with rods designed for snapper that are generally 4-7 kilos, 7 feet in length.
 For fun I have caught some monster size carp using 2-4 kilo rod and 6-pound braid.
 But I am prepared to lose some good fish in the process.
-We like to target carp on sundown, particularly in the warmer months.
-This is often when you see carp swimming along the edges or jumping out of the water around September-November which is their spawning season.
-European carp must not be returned to the water.
+We prefer to target carp at sundown, especially during the warmer months.
+This is often when you see carp swimming along the edges or jumping out of the water around September-November, which is their spawning season.
+European carp should not be released back into the water.
 Always carry your Victorian fishing license.

 Running sinker fishing rig

-If your getting snagged up than you can also use a float rig.
+If you’re getting snagged up, then you can also use a float rig.
 Attach a quill or bubble float to your mainline.
-Thread the line through and adjust the length using a size 6 bait keeper hook or size 10 long shank keep your bait suspended at a good depth.
-Ideally cast down breeze which will stop the float from coming back to you.
-If you’re not getting bites then adjust the line depth and If necessary add a splint shot to add weight.
+Thread the line through and adjust the length using a size 6 bait keeper hook or size 10 long shank, keep your bait suspended at a good depth.
+Ideally, a gentle breeze will cast the float down, preventing it from coming back to you.
+If you’re not getting bites, then adjust the line depth and, if necessary, add a split shot to add weight.

 Float fishing rig

 Non-powered boats are welcome on the lake.
 However, they must have a max length of 4.5m with a keel depth of up to 1m.
-For more information on sailing restrictions please contact Melbourne Water on 131 722.
-Kayak fishing is a great way to find where the redfin and trout are residing and allow you to cover a great distance.
-This also allows you to fish significantly lighter not needing the casting distance from land.
-Lightly weighted soft plastics, spinners and shallow diving hard body lures are excellent choices when fishing here by kayak.
-Most freshwater species have a tendency to feed more aggressively at Dawn and Dusk.
-My personal favourite is fishing the sundown particularly in the warmer months.
+For more information on sailing restrictions, please contact Melbourne Water on 131 722.
+Kayak fishing is a great way to locate where redfin and trout are residing, allowing you to cover a significant distance.
+This also allows you to fish significantly lighter, eliminating the need for casting distance from land.
+Lightly weighted soft plastics, spinners, and shallow-diving hard-body lures are excellent choices when fishing here by kayak.
+Most freshwater species tend to feed more aggressively at Dawn and Dusk.
+My personal favourite is fishing at sundown, particularly in the warmer months.

 Helpful fishing video for Lilydale Lake